Improve Lead Generation with Analytics

-Lead generation comes in all forms, from the old standby of print and email list rentals, to emerging and evolving online search strategies.
+Lead generation comes in all forms, from the old standby of street address and email list rentals, to emerging and evolving online search strategies.
 For offline lists – the focus of this article – there are two types: active and compiled lists.
 After explaining the differences between the two, we’ll focus on compiled lists and best practices to improve lead generation results from prospecting efforts.

 You can select desirable attributes relevant to your targeting needs, such as contact title and decision-making authority.
 But caution: although selects can produce more targeted prospects, they dramatically lower the available universe of names.
 Selects may also not be indicative of response until you have tested the list several times.